genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 d <- 56.67  - 0.5*g*tt^2 + rnorm(n,sd=1)
 ```

-Note that we are using almost the same exact code:
+Notice that we are using almost the same exact code: